FractalAwareness-Cavin/3IATLAS-astro-app-import/README.md

 If you grabbed the download bundles listed above, you already have the platform-specific helpers.
 The raw files live in `import-pack/3I-ATLAS/`:

 - `Stellarium_quick-import.zip` — MPC one-line plus README.
-- `KStars_quick-append_Win-Mac-Linux.zip` — cross-platform scripts that back up and append the `comets.dat` entry.
 - `SolarFire_merge-helper_Windows.zip` — helper that backs up `extras.dat` and merges the `[3I_ATLAS]` block.

 ### CSV usage notes